-Dr. Hughes is a past President of Arizona ACDA (serving three separate terms) and has served AMEA in numerous capacities, including ChoDA President, Regional Governor and Choral Chairman.
-He frequently adjudicates choral festivals and directs honor choirs throughout the West.
-Dr. Hughes has over 30 choral compositions in print, which are published with Santa Barbara Music Publishing Co., Colla Voce Music, Inc. and Walton Music.
-He received his Bachelors, Masters and Doctorate Degrees from the University of Arizona with doctoral studies at the University of Southern California.
+Ed is a past President of Arizona ACDA (serving 3 separate terms) and has served AMEA in numerous capacities, including Choral Section President, Regional Governor and Choral Chairman.
+He remains active in the choral field by adjudicating choral festivals, directing honor choirs, workshops and clinics, and composing.
+Dr. Hughes has over 30 choral compositions in print, which are published with Santa Barbara Music Publishing Co., Colla Voce Music, Inc., Pavane Publishing and Walton Music.
+He received his Bachelors, Masters and Doctorate Degrees from the University of Arizona which included doctoral studies at the University of Southern California.

 He now resides in Gig Harbor, WA with his wife (Carole) and his hobbies are running, weightlifting and biking.
 In January 2010, he completed his sixth half-marathon.